 This accompanying article will cover what earned value management is and how to apply it in project management.
 We'll also discuss how to calculate earned value, planned value, and many other project progress indicators.

 What is earned value management / earned value analysis?

 Earned value management (sometimes called earned value analysis) is a project management methodology.
-It allows a project manager to inspect a project's current status, measure its performance, and predict its final cost and completion date.
+It allows a project manager to inspect a project's current status, measure its performance, and predict its final cost and completion date (as opposed to its planned deadline).
 It has proven to be one of the most powerful project management tools out there:

 To apply earned value management, the project manager must have a project plan.
 This plan breaks a project down into tasks and indicates each task's budget and schedule.
 The project manager must also know the current status of each task: how far it has progressed and how much the task has cost thus far.
 Without a project plan or up-to-date task information, EVM cannot deliver meaningful information.

 The bigger your project, the harder it's going to be performing all the EVM calculations by hand.
 That's why we made the EVM calculator, which will automatically perform EVM for you with the task data you give it.
 The tasks appear dynamically as you enter them.
 At the bottom, the EVM calculator will give you a detailed EVM report.
 If you're not sure what the calculator's results mean, read on!

 The earned value management process can be split into three steps: collecting task information, evaluating performance, and making predictions based on current knowledge.
 There are quite a few formulas involved; we'll explain them and what they represent as we go along.